racuna/customadfilters/README.md

 ## BETA: GBA and mine Merged

 GBA Already have Steven Black, Adaway, Dan Pollock, MalwareDomain List, Peter Lowe and even more.
-So you can disable every other list and add this instead:
+So you can disable every other list on DNS66 and add this instead:

 Im merging main GBA hosts with Xiaomi, Youtube, Spotify and my own list, then I clean the duplicates to generate this list.